Advanced Practice Initial Licensure Instructions

 - The APRN has received a Uniform Controlled Substances Registration Certificate from the DEA.

-- A copy of the DEA registration received from DEA must be submitted to the BON for validation and to complete the BON application process.
+- A copy of the DEA licensure received from DEA must be submitted to the BON for validation and to complete the BON application process.
 A copy of renewals must also be submitted to the BON for continued CSPA.
+The MS BON can only accept Mississippi DEAs.
+Please do not upload a DEA from another state.

 - When the DEA green bar shows “Completed” the APRN is qualified to write for controlled substances.